Flutter-India/Flutter-India-Conference-2020/README.md

 <p align="center">
 <a href="https://flutterindia.dev/">&#127760; Website</a>
-<span class="tab"></span>

 <a href="#getting-started">:rocket:Get Started</a>
 </p>

 ## Overview
-Flutter India Website is a first community which is completely developed using Flutter Web
+Flutter India Website is a first community website which is completely developed using Flutter Web.
+It is made for Flutter India Community which will show all the updates about Flutter India Community.

+## Technology Stack

+- Flutter
+- Firebase

 ## Getting Started